brownplt/B2T2/Errors.md

 ### What is the Bug?

-The programmer returns `getValue(r, "favorite-color")` directly in the predicate but should return a `Boolean`.
+The programmer returns `getValue(r, "favorite-color")` directly in the predicate but should return a boolean.

 ### A Corrected Program